carbon-design-system/design-system-website/src/content/utilities/loading/loading.md

 ```

-If you are using our [React library](http://react.carbondesignsystem.com/) there are seperate skeleton state components available to display while data is loading.
+If you are using our [React library](http://react.carbondesignsystem.com/) there are separate skeleton state components available to display while data is loading.
+View an [example](https://codesandbox.io/s/wq264y43k8) of this for React.

 ```
 const DataComponent = ({ loading, data }) => {